 - The New York Times calls out the lack of evidence for the efficacy of low-salt dietary regimens.
-When it comes to heart failure, the evidence is shockingly thin — only nine clinical trials with a total of just 479 subjects.
+When it comes to heart failure, the evidence is surprisingly thin — only nine clinical trials with a total of just 479 subjects.
 Worse, “there were no data that showed that salt restriction reduced mortality or cardiac disease” in heart failure patients.
-Wow… please pass the salt. 🙂

 - Last week, a study published in JAMA looked at the costs of unnecessary blood sugar testing in patients with type 2 diabetes who are not at risk of hypoglycemia (dangerously low blood sugar levels).
 But glucose strips can be used to monitor more than just dangerously low blood sugars… they can help people identify dangerously high blood sugar, too, and modify their eating patterns to avoid reoccurrence.

 - Canadian physicians take on federal advocacy of plant-based diets in the Calgary Herald with the headline, “Healthiest diets include meat and dairy say health professionals.”
 The Canadian Clinicians for Therapeutic Nutrition point out that the scientific support for diets without animal products is scant.
 “Animal products have always been a cornerstone of a healthy diet for humans.”